bonsaiviking/NfSpy/README.md

 =================================
 by [Daniel Miller](https://github.com/bonsaiviking)

-NfSpy is a library/program that uses the Filesystem in Userspace (FUSE) library to automate the falsification of NFS credentials when mounting an NFS share.
+NfSpy is a Python library for automating the falsification of NFS credentials when mounting an NFS share.
+Included are two client programs:

+* **nfspy** uses the Filesystem in Userspace (FUSE) library to mount an NFS share in Linux.
+This allows the use of any regular file-searching and manipulation programs like `grep` and `find` to explore the NFS export.

+* **nfspysh** is a ftp-like interactive shell for exploring NFS exports.
+It does not require the FUSE library, so it can run on non-Linux platforms.

 Vulnerability exploited
 -----------------------